cregox/cregox.github.io/drafts/pwa.md

 the biggest single reason i still haven't migrated is i want to make sure there isn't any other better option... still didn't get there.

-as for the hosting, it'll now be on gitlab and netlify. that's more consolidated already.
+as for the hosting, it'll now be on gitlab and netlify. consolidated hosts.

-nocode would be beautiful, but i don't believe so much in it. couldn't find anything good enough. rather stick with low code.
+nocode would be beautiful, but i don't believe so much in it. couldn't find anything nearly good enough. rather stick with low code.

 TK